blockwell-ai/docs/docs/contracts/lotto.md

 ---
-title: Item Drops / Lotto
+title: Lotto
 sidebarDepth: 2
+autonav:
+  group: Other Contracts
 ---

-# Item Drops / Lotto
+# Lotto

 <Deployer code="fg6vws">Lotto Contract</Deployer>

 ## Introduction

-Item Drops, also known as Lotto, is a contract that lets users play games of chance to win tokens.
+Lotto, also known as Item Drops, is a contract that lets users play games of chance to win tokens.

 It can provide the basis for any game where the result is determined by a single